 2. Create a Google account

-The best way to start exploring SEO for your website is with a Google account, which will give you access to extra tools and resources that will help you with your SEO ranking.
+The best way to start exploring SEO for your website is with a Google account, which will give you access to extra tools and resources to improve your search ranking.

-To create a Google account, navigate to the main login page and click on 'Create account' – you have options of 'for my personal use' or 'for work or my business'.
+To create a Google account, navigate to the main login page and click on 'Create account' – you have the option of 'for my personal use' or 'for work or my business'.
 Since you are representing your music group, it might be better to go with the latter option.

 Select a name that will be associated with the Google Account (ideally, your music group name), then fill in basic information like gender (you can select 'Rather not say') and birthday (this is compulsory, so that Google knows you are not underage).